lstables/developer-test/README.md

 ### Submission

-The completed Laravel project, either as a GitHub repository or a zipped file, along with any additional documentation.
+The completed project, either as a GitHub repository or a zipped file, along with any additional documentation should be provided to `lee.stables@reachstudios.co.uk`